ovaleanu/anthos/docs/register_contrail_cluster_in_anthos.md

-# Integrate a Kubernetes cluster with Contrail in Google Anthos
+# Integrate a Kubernetes and OpenShift4 cluster with Contrail in Google Anthos

 Anthos is a portfolio of products and services for hybrid cloud and workload management that runs on the Google Kubernetes Engine (GKE) and users can manage workloads running also on third-party clouds like AWS, Azure and on-premises (private) clusters.
-The scope of this document is integrate an on-prem K8s runing with Contrail toghther with a GKE and EKS cluster in GCP Anthos.
+The scope of this document is integrate a on-prem K8s runing with Contrail together with an OpenShift4.4 with Contrail clusters running in AWS and a native GKE cluster in GCP Anthos.

 Fun fact Anthos is flower in Greek.
 The reason they chose that is because flowers grow on premise, but they need rain from the cloud to flourish.

 Google Cloud Platform console provides a single control plane for managing Kubernetes clusters deployed in multiple locations.

-As prerequisites, I will need to install GCP cli tolls from Cloud SDK package, [Install Cloud SDK on macOS](https://cloud.google.com/sdk/docs/quickstart-macos), [`eksctl` cli tool](https://eksctl.io/introduction/#getting-started) for creating EKS cluster on AWS, `kubectl` and because we will have three different clusters [`kubectx` and `kubens`](https://github.com/ahmetb/kubectx) are useful tools to managae them easily.
+As prerequisites, I will need to install GCP cli tolls from Cloud SDK package, [Install Cloud SDK on macOS](https://cloud.google.com/sdk/docs/quickstart-macos), `kubectl` and because we will have three different clusters [`kubectx` and `kubens`](https://github.com/ahmetb/kubectx) are useful tools to managae them easily.

 _Note: if `kubectl` version is lower than the [minimum supported Kubernetes version](https://cloud.google.com/kubernetes-engine/docs/release-notes) of Google Kubernetes Engine (GKE), then you need to update it_